The Elites Are Fighting a Vicious Class War All the Time -Noam Chomsky

 Jack London’s political ideas and cultural insights seem remarkably contemporary.
 Indeed, in The Iron Heel, he describes a sinister conspiracy, by an oligarchy, to quash freedom of speech and freedom of assembly, imprison its outspoken opponents and critics, control news and information, install a professional army of paid mercenaries, create a secret police force, and wage global warfare for economic hegemony.

-It is that political mindset, we the people need to change, politicians need to be brought back to the fold and realise they are there to serve the people not themselves, or the oligarchy.
+It is that political mindset, we the people need to change, politicians need to be brought back to the fold and realise they are there to serve the people, not themselves, or the oligarchy.
 The lack of accountability has led them to exceed their mandate in representation and pursue their own personal quest for power and wealth.
 There needs to be a readjustment in the system, the people need fair representation.
 Only through a grassroots community based democratic system can this be achieved.

 The mainstream parties offer us nothing.
 They create in part the adverse situations that keep the boot of the Iron Heel pressing down on us.
 Their solutions have an extremely one-sided outcome, government solutions always consist of the oligarchy becoming richer, and gaining profits on the backs of the poor.
 Billions were given away in public money to prop up their failing capitalist system.

 In a world of war, misery, poverty, climate breakdown, and global instability, people need to know there’s a way out.
 People not only want hope they also need to be part of the process to bring about change for everyone.
 We need a vision of a better future, It’s not going to come from our politicians, it’s going to come from us.
-It sounds a cliche but we should adopt the attitudes of those that left this land when they escaped the tyranny that was colonial Britian, they obtained power for the people,by the people, creating a constitution for ‘we the people’.
-Of course they forgot an important lesson from one of their founding fathers.
-It was in that constitution the most famous and perhaps most eloquent expression of a people’s right to “dissolve the political bands” which tie them together penned by Thomas Jefferson in the Declaration of Independence:

 “When in the Course of human events, it becomes necessary for one people to dissolve the political bands which have connected them with another, and to assume among the powers of the earth, the separate and equal station to which the Laws of Nature and of Nature’s God entitle them, a decent respect to the opinions of mankind requires that they should declare the causes which impel them to the separation….